-- %d Print an integer.
-Corresponding argument should be an integer data type. - %1d Print a long integer.
-Corresponding argument should be a long. - %f Print a float. - %lf Print a double, or "long float." - %c Print a character according to the ASCII table.
+- %c Print a character according to the ASCII table.
 Argument should be char. - %s Print a string.
-Argument should be a pointer to a char (first element of a string). - %x Print an integer as a hex number.
+Argument should be a pointer to a char (first element of a string). - XX Print an unsigned int as a hex number.

 The directive %d can be written instead as %4d, for example, meaning that four spaces are allocated to write the integer, which will be right-justified in that space with unused spaces blank.
 The directive %f can be written instead as %6.3f, indicating that six spaces are reserved to write out the variable, with one of those spaces being the decimal point and three of the spaces after the decimal point.